 3. Tap on Download and Install to start installing the update.

-Usually, the Apple system updates are of larger sizes.
-Use a Wifi network to download and install them smoothly.
-Let the iPhone reboot after installing the new iOS update.
+Apple system updates are usually larger in size.
+Use a Wi-Fi network to download and install them smoothly.
+After installing the new iOS update, let the iPhone reboot.

-Observe if the strange pop-up message is appearing.
-Had it been the bug with the previous version of iOS, the issue would be sorted now with the new iOS build on board.
+Observe if the strange pop-up message appears.
+If it was a bug in the previous version of iOS, the issue would be sorted now with the new iOS build on board.

 4. Install Pending Updates for Tele-Carrier